Shobon03/spot-on-tube/README.md

     ```
 8. 🎉 *Voilá!* Your YouTube configuration is done!

-### Read this before executing
+### Allowing apps to access and modify your accounts

 Upon execution time, you'll be prompted to:
 - Login into your Spotify account and allow the app to view and modify your account (this is done automatically: it opens your browser)
-- Login into your Google account and allow the app to access and modify your data.
+- Login into your Google account and allow the app to access and modify your YouTube account.
 You must:
   1. Open the link that the script will show you
   2. Select an account
   3. Click on "Continue", then "Allow":\